-All states require the use of a lead-alternative shot such as steel or bismuth.
+All states that have open seasons require the use of a lead-alternative shot such as steel or bismuth.
 Before commencing bird hunting, it is suggested that you get as much practice as possible using clay targets to ensure accurate and clean kills.